Managing Virtual Machines Instances

 Searching for VM Instances

 You can search for VM instances by using the --search option of the onevm list command.
 This is specially useful on large environments with many VMs.
 The filter must be in a VM.KEY1=VALUE1&VM.KEY2=VALUE2 format and will return all the VMs which fit the filter.
 The & works as logical AND.
-You can use *=VALUE to search the full VM body.
+You can use *=VALUE to search the full VM body or VM.TEMPLATE=VALUE to search whole template.

 Searching is performed using JSON on the whole body of the VM.
 You can use the MySQL JSON path without the leading $., information about the path structure can be found in the [MySQL Documentation](https://dev.mysql.com/doc/refman/5.7/en/json.html#json-path-syntax) or [MariaDB Documentation](https://mariadb.com/kb/en/jsonpath-expressions/).
 Currently, the value is wrapped in % for the query, so it will match if it contains the value provided.